Knappek/Knappek.github.io/docs/misc/mac-and-tmux-config.md

-# Mac and TMUX Config
+# Mac and tmux Config

 Some configurations I always struggle with when things are misconfigured and suddenly not working as expected (e.g. when installing a new Mac or after a Mac upgrade).